Skip to content

 Instructions

-• Place Brie on parchment paper on cookie sheet.
+• Place brie on lined cookie sheet.
 Bake 20 minutes or until pastry is a nice golden brown.
 Allow to cool at least 15 minutes before serving.
 Serve with assorted crackers.

 Notes